sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl get pods

 ## 3. if deployed with kubeadm
-kubectl ge pods -n kube-system
+kubectl get pods -n kube-system

 ## 4. if deployed as a service, check the master node